Paperspace/Docs/get-started/tutorials-list/end-to-end-example.md

 The tutorial consists of

 * A self-contained [**Notebook**](https://github.com/gradient-ai/Deep-Learning-Recommender-TF/blob/main/deep_learning_recommender_tf.ipynb) that presents the project end-to-end.
 We include extensive commentary so that the reader can follow along without having to refer to other material.
-* Two **Workflows** that are called by the Notebook, to train and deploy the model respectively.
+* Two Workflow specs, [workflow-train-model.yaml](https://github.com/gradient-ai/Deep-Learning-Recommender-TF/blob/main/workflow-train-model.yaml) and [workflow-deploy-model.yaml](https://github.com/gradient-ai/Deep-Learning-Recommender-TF/blob/main/workflow-deploy-model.yaml), that are called by the Notebook, to train and deploy the model respectively.

-  [**GitHub repository**](https://github.com/gradient-ai/Deep-Learning-Recommender-TF), containing the Notebook, Workflows, and other files.
+* A [**GitHub repository**](https://github.com/gradient-ai/Deep-Learning-Recommender-TF), containing the Notebook, Workflows, and other files.

 * Accompanying 6-part blog series \(coming soon!\) on the [**Paperspace blog**](https://blog.paperspace.com), that explains the project end-to-end in a manner accessible to a broader readership.